CSC207-UofT/course-project-bug-makers/phase2/designdocument.md

 preferences
 - Implementation of the speak feature would allow users to have the choice of reading or listening to the text displayed on MyCourseApp's website depending on their preferences and abilities.
+- Implementation of a voice recognition software could allow users to have the choice of either speaking or typing into the application, as the voice recognition software would be capable of transcribing speech into text format
+- Implementation of fingerprint recognition could allow users to choose between typing their login credentials or using their fingerprint to login into their account

 ###### Principle 3: Simple and Intuitive Use
 MyCourseApp's new language selection feature allows users to read and understand the text in their preferred language.